Posted in Book reviews by kids

-Ella is a regular reviewer for Alphabet Soup.
-You can read an earlier review here.
+Arjan is a regular book reviewer for Alphabet Soup.
+You can read more of his reviews here.
 To send us YOUR book review, read our submission guidelines.
-Happy reading!

 Posted in Book reviews by kids, Book reviews by Milan